 ABSTRACT

-Aims: Rice (Oryza sativa L.) serves as a staple food for nearly half of the global population, rendering its cultivation critical for global food security.
-However, rice is highly susceptible to pest attack which causes substantial yield losses every year.
-Rice ecosystem is also a reservoir of natural enemies which play key role in natural control of different pests.
-The aim of this study is to investigate into the hexapod natural enemy fauna prevailing in the rice ecosystem under the Terai agro-ecological region of West Bengal.
+Aim: The aim of this study is to investigate into the hexapod natural enemy fauna prevailing in the rice Oryza sativa L.) ecosystem under the Terai agro-ecological region of West Bengal.

 Study design: The study was conducted using the rice variety MTU 1153, cultivated under standard agronomic practices without any plant protection measures to allow natural pest and predator interactions.
 To assess the hexapod natural enemy complex, sweeping net sampling was employed.
 Sampling was performed at five predetermined 1 m² plots within the experimental field.